October 30, 2018

 1. Check your home.

 Many old homes could have lead.
 Home repairs, renovations or paint cracking and flaking releases dust with lead in it.
 If your home was built before 1978, it’s possible your home could have lead.
 Indiana has a free program through the State Department of Health (ISDH) and the Indiana Housing and Community Development Authority (IHCDA) that offers homeowners and renters FREE services to help test and eliminate lead from their home.
-More information about the program and the application can be found here and here.

 2. Keep children away from lead paint and dust.